Uninsured/Underinsured Motorist Coverage: Essential Protection Explained

 Should I match my UM/UIM limits to my liability limits?

 Most experts strongly recommend it.
 Your liability coverage protects others from damages you cause; your UM/UIM coverage protects you from damages others cause.
 If you carry $100,000/$300,000 in bodily injury liability, it makes sense to match that with $100,000/$300,000 in UMBI.
-Carrying minimum UM/UIM limits while having high liability limits creates an asymmetric risk for you personally.
+Carrying minimum UM/UIM limits while having high liability limits creates an asymmetric risk for you personally — and given that nearly 1 in 5 injury accidents involves losses exceeding the at-fault driver's limits, adequate UIM coverage is more important than ever.

 Will filing a UM/UIM claim raise my insurance rates?

 In most states, filing a UM/UIM claim should not result in a premium surcharge because you were not at fault for the accident.
-However, policies and state laws vary.
-Some insurers may review your claims history during renewal.
-It's worth checking your policy language and asking your insurer directly — but fear of a rate increase should never stop you from using coverage you paid for.
+In fact, South Carolina enacted a 2025–2026 law explicitly prohibiting insurers from raising premiums solely because of a not-at-fault UM/UIM claim.
+However, policies and state laws vary, so it's worth checking your policy language and asking your insurer directly — but fear of a rate increase should never stop you from using coverage you paid for.

 Compare Car Insurance Rates in Ohio